Key Concepts: What is a Digital Store Location?

-• Structure Preview: o Briefly outline the main factors (customer demographics, economic and trading conditions, technical and legal requirements).
+Structure Preview: Briefly introduce the three main factors you'll delve into in the subsequent sections: customer demographics, economic and trading conditions, and technical and legal requirements.
+This provides a roadmap for the reader.

 2. Key Considerations for Choosing a Digital Store Location (70%)